 That’s because added C02 allows your cannabis plants to handle higher than average grow room temperatures.
 You save money because you don’t have to use your air conditioner and chiller as much and your plants grow faster and produce heavier yields.

-C02 is provided using decomposition buckets (somewhat unstable and inadequate) or more professionally, using C02 tanks with regulators and monitors or using C02 generators and monitors.
+C02 can be provided using decomposition buckets, but this is an unstable and inadequate method for most grow ops.
+More professionally, use C02 tanks with regulators and monitors or use C02 generators.
+I also suggest using C02 monitors.

 To get a full package of instructions on using C02 to increase your marijuana growth rates and yields, read this article.